dmccuskey/DMC-Corona-Library/README.md

 * **Dynamic buffer**

 	Any data coming in is automatically put into a buffer.
 At any point you can find out how many bytes are available for reading.
-Plus, the module has a method `unreceive()`, which can be used to *put back* buffer data.
+Plus, the socket has a method `unreceive()`, which can be used to *put back* data even after it's been read.

 * **Re-connectable**